ChainMovers/suibase/docs/src/how-to/devnet-testnet.md

 order: 3
 ---
 ::: warning
-Instructions here are for devnet, but it is the same for testnet.
-Just replace "devnet" with "testnet" and "dsui" with "tsui".
+Instructions here are for devnet, but it is the same for testnet and mainnet.
+Just replace "devnet" with "testnet or mainnet" and "dsui" with "tsui or msui".
 :::

 ## Starting

-Generally, it works the same as localnet, except you are interacting with a remote and public devnet network instead of your own simulated local Sui network.
+Generally, it works the same as localnet, except you are interacting with a public network instead of your own simulated local Sui network.

 ```shell
 $ devnet start